 Early in the 1970’s, a group of people, led by the Decatur District Council of Ministries, began to dream of a local United Methodist Church.
 They went door to door in the Mt.
 Zion area asking, “If there was a United Methodist Church in Mt.
 Zion, would you attend?”
 And so was born the Mt.
 Zion United Methodist Congregation.
 The first worship service was held optimistically in the Dawson & Wikoff Funeral Home Chapel on Feb.
 3rd, 1974.
 In just four months, they were officially chartered as Mt.
 Zion UMC, recognizing 46 people as charter members.
 The current property was purchased just a little over a year later in the summer of 1975.

 Just this past fall there was an extensive repainting and sprucing up.
-There have been nine pastors in these 40 years, and four of the original charter members are still attending today.
+There have been nine pastors in these 45 years, and three of the original charter members are still attending today.
 We look to the future and with God’s continued help, worshiping, serving, and sharing the good news of Jesus Christ for many more years!